- Home - Blue Palmetto Home Inspection of Summerville and Charleston

 · Auxiliary drain pans should be 1.5” deep minimum and 3” larger than the unit or coil dimensions in all directions.

 · Supports inside of pan to support equipment shall be water resistant and approved.
+(Wood or treated wood is not allowed because wood can decompose and treated wood has salts in it which can cause corrosion.)
+Recommend use commercially available supports.

 References IRC M1411-M1411.6